Former CJI Ranjan Gogoi nominated to Rajya Sabha

 Gogoi,the first person from the Northeast to reach the top position of the judiciary, retited as chief justice of India last November after presiding over the Supreme Court for around 13 months.

-The notification by the Ministry of Home Affairs states that the nomination has been made to fill the vacany caused due to the retirement of one of the nominated member.
+The notification by the Ministry of Home Affairs states that the nomination has been made to fill the vacany caused due to retirement of KTS Tulsi.

+"In exercise of the powers conferred by sub-clause (a) of clause (1) of article 80 of the Constitution of India, read with clause (3) of that article, the President is pleased to nominate Shri Ranjan Gogoi to the Council of States to fill the vacancy caused due to the retirement of one of the nominated members," the notification said.

 Gogoi etched his name in the annals of history this week by giving some of the most important verdicts on politically sensitive issues in recent times - primarily, the Ayodhya land dispute case.